-Lower Merion School District recently hosted English Language Development (ELD) Family Night – an annual event which serves as an opportunity for the District's English Language Learners and their families - who speak 29 different languages - to meet ELD teachers, learn about the community, discuss shared experiences and celebrate cultural diversity.
+Lower Merion High School recently played host to LMSD’s English Language Development (ELD) Ice Cream Social & Community Resource Fair – a fun-filled and educational evening providing an opportunity for the District’s many English Language Learners and families to meet ELD teachers, learn about the community, discuss shared experiences and celebrate cultural diversity!